 5. University of Missouri

-Through their Earthright program, which works to provide students with local produce, beef, milk and cheese for their meals, and their composting program to dispose food scraps and fryer oil, it’s easy to see that Mizzou is focused on sustainability.
+Through their Earthright program, which works to provide students with local produce, beef, milk, and cheese for their meals, and their composting program to dispose of food scraps and fryer oil, it’s easy to see that Mizzou is focused on sustainability.

 The Dining Services website features Zoutrition, an online meal planning tool that assists students in making wise choices and meeting nutritional goals when eating at any of the campus dining locations.
 They even hire students as secret shoppers to ensure that the student dining experience is up to par.